ruhulamin7/car-world-client/README.md

 - JavaScript
 - React
 - React-Bootstrap
+- Meterial UI
 - Server: NodeJs, ExpressJs
 - Database: MongoDb Atlas
 - Hosting: Firebase

 ## Project Details

-This is a tour related website.
-There are five pages in this web site, these are Home page, All tours page, My orders page, Manage orders page and Add a tour page.
+This is a car showroom website.
+There are three pages in the web site, these are Home page, All products page, and Dashboard page.
 But initially shwoing only two page and login option for a brand new user.
-When a user login in this website then others menu or options available the user.
+When a user login in this website then Dashboard option is available for the user.